turingschool/curriculum/source/auth/local_authentication.markdown

 In this section we will learn how to use Devise to authenticate the user against a local database.

 <div class="note">
-To understand what is happening here, it's recommended you setup the JSBlogger sample application and follow along.
+<p>To understand what is happening here, it's recommended you setup the JSBlogger sample application and follow along.</p>
 </div>

 ## Setup